 Your chiropractor's goal in caring for you is to resolve your symptoms entirely, or manage them as best as possible given the condition you are living with.

-Answer: probably!
-Chiropractic care is most often covered by your private insurance company.
-Your BC medical card does not usually cover chiropractic treatments, except for certain circumstances.
+Chiropractic and Registered Massage care are most often covered by your private insurance company.
+Your BC medical card does not usually treatments, but some individuals may have a small subsidy.
 Refined Health offers direct billing services, and this may include your insurance company!
 In this case, our clinic can do majority of the work for you, and reduce the out-of-pocket expenses for you.
-Chiropractic care may also be included in your ICBC claim (within 2 years of your accident), and it is also covered by WorkSafeBC.
+Chiropractic and Massage care may also be included in your ICBC claim, or by WorkSafeBC.

-Answer: varies Many people who have never tried chiropractic have questions about whether it is the right choice for them.
-Majority of patients who see a chiropractor will experience positive results.
-Unfortunately, there are also many people who have had a negative experience with their previous chiropractor, which dissuades them from trying it again.
-"There is the right chiropractor out there for you", says Dr. Carly, "and hopefully you find that I am that person who can make the change for you."
+Many people who have never tried Chiropractic or Massage Therapy have questions about whether these treatments are good options for them.
+The majority of people who see a Chiropractor or Massage Therapist will experience positive results.
+Unfortunately, there are also many people who have had a negative experience with their previous specialists, which dissuades them from trying therapy again.
+"There is the right practitioner out there for you", says Dr. Carly, "and hopefully you find that Refined Health has the right one for you."

-Answer: varies Like all health care, your treatments and the time it takes your body to recover or respond is impossible to determine right away.
+Like all health care, your treatments and the time it takes your body to recover or respond is impossible to determine right away.
 Some people experience positive results immediately, and may not need another treatment for quite some time.
-Others will respond more slowly to treatment, because their bodies need more time to recover.
-Many people who use chiropractic as a method to stay healthy find that they want to continue using it, but the frequency is not pre-determined nor is there a rule for how often you should visit your chiropractor.
-Question any chiropractor who tells you differently!
+Others will respond more slowly to treatment, because their bodies need more time to reach health.
+Many people who use Chiropractic or Massage as methods to stay healthy find that they want to continue using it, but the frequency is not pre-determined nor is there a rule for how often you should visit your provider.